 Kavon has since been quoted in the New York Times, the L.A.
 Times, the Washington Post, The New Yorker, and a host of other articles.
 She has interviewed with NPR, 94.7 The WAVE, and a number of other radio stations, to discuss what justice for the Bruce family means and what reparations for Black Americans look like.
 Kavon has partnered with Patrisse Cullors, of Black Lives Matter, to create a petition calling for restitution and restoration for the Bruce family.

-Kavon is currently an actor, poet, PhD student at Antioch University's Graduate School of Leadership and Change, an educator and reparations consultant.
+Kavon is a reparative justice consultant and Founder and CEO of Where Is My Land, an organization focused on getting Black land back nationally.
 She is a former Congressional Black Caucus (CBC) fellow and public policy lobbyist.
 Kavon holds a BA in Communications and a Masters of Public Administration.